build2/libbuild2-autoconf/README.md

 }
 ```

-Note that `autoconf.prefix` only affects the lookup of the built-in checks.
+Note that `autoconf.prefix` only affects the lookup of the checks in the
-Custom substitutions and overrides of built-in checks must include the
+catalogs (project and builtin).
+Custom substitutions and overrides of checks
-prefix.
-Similarly, both names in `autoconf.aliases` must be specified
+must include the prefix.
+Similarly, both names in `autoconf.aliases` must be
-with the prefix (unless unprefixable; see below).
+specified with the prefix (unless unprefixable; see below).
 For example:

 ```
 h{config}: in{config}